Zilong-L/web-drumkit/README.md

 ```

 See `src/engine/AudioEngine.ts`.
 The app currently uses a `MockEngine` for development.
 Plug in your engine by swapping the instance in `src/App.tsx`.

+`src/engine/DrumMap.ts` provides a General MIDI drum enum (`DrumNote`) and labels so we avoid magic numbers (e.g., `DrumNote.Kick` = 36).

+The key mapping editor lives in `src/components/KeyMappingEditor.tsx`.
+Mappings persist in `localStorage` and support multiple keys per drum for fast rolls.

 Keyboard mapping lives in `src/hooks/useKeyboardPads.ts`; pad components in `src/components/`.